OA and Environmental Impact Assessment

 3.6 EIA-Account Integration Points

 The integration of Ocean Accounts into EIA practice follows the standard EIA process phases, with each phase drawing on different account types and data products.
-Table 4 maps these integration points, providing a practical reference for EIA practitioners seeking to incorporate accounting data into their assessments.
+Table 4 maps these integration points.

 Table 4: EIA-Account Integration Points